 According to a statement by AXA, this move is part of its strategy to better align the benefits offered to its employees across the globe.
-The program, which will be free-of-charge for AXA employees, will be deployed in 2021.
+The programme, which will be free-of-charge for AXA employees, will be deployed in 2021.
 It consists of two major aspects:

 - To improve prevention and access to care, each employee will be given access to an in-person or digital medical check-up depending on their age.
 They will also receive an annual flu vaccination and participate in information and awareness days organized on AXA premises to better prevent health-related risks.